A. Swayze & the Ghosts

 A. Swayze & the Ghosts are an Australian band formed in 2017.
 They released their debut studio album Paid Salvation in September 2020.

 A. Swayze & the Ghosts released their self-titled EP in 2017.
-Since then, they have become appeared at Splendour in the Grass, Falls Festival and Bigsound.
+Since then, they have appeared at Splendour in the Grass, Falls Festival, and Bigsound.
 They have also supported Jet, The Vines, Frank Carter & The Rattlesnakes and Total Control.